Rogdham/pyzstd/index.rst

                 decompress_stream(bi, ofh)

         # decompress an input file, obtain a bytes object.
-        # compared to reading a file and decompressing it in memory,
+        # it's faster than reading a file and decompressing it in
-        # it's faster on Linux, slower on Windows.
+        # memory, tested on Ubuntu(Python3.8)/Windows(Python3.9).
         with io.open(input_file_path, 'rb') as ifh:
             with io.BytesIO() as bo:
                 decompress_stream(ifh, bo)